Biographies of Presenters (Listed Alphabetically)

 Austin Tyler

-Austin Tyler is an eight year full-time resident of Provincetown who can often be found involved writing, producing, and appearing in a variety of bingo, comedy, and drag shows.
+Austin Tyler is an eleven-year full-time resident of Provincetown who can often be found involved writing, producing, and appearing in a variety of bingo, comedy, and drag shows.
 Having worked with all types of Provincetown visitors and locals in both the hospitality and cannabis industries, he is all about a happy, healthy, and memorable time for everyone he meets.
-2023 is his third year participating in TransWeek.
+2024 is his fourth year participating in TransWeek.

 Liz Winter